Asymmetry of v4 segments of vertebrates. Hypoplasia of the intracranial v4 segment of the right vertebral artery: MRI signs, consequences

 Angela

-The daughters on the MRI gave a conclusion ... please explain how serious it is and whether it is treated.
-She has a baby of 9 months, we are very worried.
-Conclusion: MR picture of AVM in the pool of the left MCA and PCA.
+My daughter gave an MRI report...please explain how serious this is and whether it can be treated.
+She has a 9 month old baby and we are very worried.
+Conclusion: MR picture of AVM in the left MCA and PCA basin.
 The circle of Willis is closed.
-Decreased blood flow in the A1 segment of the left ACA (hypoplasia).
-Reduced blood flow in the intracranial segment of the right VA (hypoplasia).
+Decreased blood flow along the A1 segment of the left ACA (hypoplasia).
+Decreased blood flow in the intracranial segment of the right VA (hypoplasia).

 Post date: 30.11.2013 17:40